 I started to collect picture books before I had children—in anticipation.
 I couldn’t wait for the read aloud.
 Due to luck or because we doggedly exposed him to books, our first son became a book lover nearly as soon as he was born.
 His babyhood included many hours on our laps with board books open.
-When he was a toddler, we’d dump a pile of books into his crib early in the morning, and he’d look at them for up to an hour (while we slept—gratefully).
-Books were his favorite toys (still are).

 The story of the Eric Carle Museum of Picture Book Art is more The Carrot Seed than The Very Hungry Caterpillar.
 There was gigantic belief—followed by careful tending.
 What guided all those founders was this understanding—that art can bring gentle miracles to life.
 The Museum’s mission, always implicit, reads: “The Eric Carle Museum inspires a love of art and reading through picture books.”